MighTy-Weaver/mighty-weaver.github.io/_pages/publications.md

 ---

 *Remarks:*
-- The publications below are listed by their publishing time.
+- The publications below are listed by their finishing time.
 - \* indicates equal contribution.

 ## 1. ***DISCOS***: Bridging the Gap between Discourse Knowledge and Commonsense Knowledge